-Money’s Best Colleges for Your Money rankings are the first to combine the most accurate pricing estimates available with all reliable indicators of alumni financial success, along with a unique analysis of how much “value” a college adds when compared to other schools that take in similar students.
+Money’s Best Colleges for Your Money rankings combine the most accurate pricing estimates available with indicators of alumni financial success, along with a unique analysis of how much value a college adds when compared to other schools that take in similar students.

 In building our rankings, Money focused on the three basic factors that surveys show are the most important to parents and students:

 - Quality of education

 Because these three factors are so interrelated and crucial to families, we gave them equal weights in our ranking.

 To gauge how well a college is performing relative to its peers, we gathered federal and college data on the admissions selectivity of each school such as average test scores and grade point averages of students at each college; and the percentage of each graduating class receiving degrees in each major; and the percentage of students with incomes low enough to qualify for Pell Grants (the large majority of which go to families with incomes below $50,000).
 We then used the statistical technique of regression analysis to determine the impact of a student’s test scores, economic background, and college major on key factors, such as graduation rates and future earnings.
 That enables us to see how much better or worse a particular college performed than would be typical for schools with similar students.

 Value-added measures are a way to capture some parts of a college's quality that more commonly used objective numbers can't capture, by giving some indication of how a college affects graduates' outcomes — regardless of where they started.
 We used this estimate of comparative performance by the college as an important part of the ranking, as you’ll see below.

 Money assigned each indicator a weight based on our analysis of the importance of the factor to families, the reliability of the data, and our view of the value of the information the data provided.